aimerib/smollmfinetune/DIRECTORS_VIEW_README.md

 ## 🎬 Overview

 The Director's View is a revolutionary real-time monitoring and debugging console for AI character simulations.
-It provides a "god view" of your digital world, visualizing character states, memory formation, emotional changes, and triple-head model performance in an immersive 3D interface.
+It provides a "god view" of your digital world, visualizing character states, memory formation, emotional changes, and triple-head model performance in an elegant 2D interface.

 ## 🏗️ Architecture